Social Sciences, BPhil

 Curriculum

 In curriculum taught by Northwestern University faculty, social sciences disciplines are equally represented in the core courses, while research and methods courses foster engagement with key texts, scholarly sources, and the gathering and analysis of evidence.
-Advanced elective courses offer the opportunity to emphasize certain academic subjects and engage in exploring others including African American studies, economics, history, and international studies.
+Advanced elective courses offer the opportunity to emphasize certain academic subjects and engage in exploring others including black studies, economics, history, and international studies.

 The bachelor's degree requirements are 45 units total and include distribution, writing, and elective courses, and the major requirements.